home-assistant/home-assistant.io/source/_integrations/brother.markdown

 ## Sensor Example

 You can configure Home Assistant to alert you when the printer jams or runs out of paper as follows.
-First, add the following to `configuration.yaml` under the `template:` section (Note: replace `sensor.<DEVICE_NAME>_status` with the actual name of your sensor):
+First, add the following to `configuration.yaml` under the `template:` section (Note: replace `sensor.hl_l2340d_status` with the actual name of your sensor):

 {% raw %}